bitfoundation/bitplatform/README.md

 # Introduction

-Bit platform is a home for .NET developers.
+Bit platform is the home for .NET developers.
 Bit provides dotnet source templates such as TodoTemplate and AdminPanel template.
 In these project templates, common features such as Sign-up & Sign-in, are available using C#, HTML, and CSS, with which most of the .NET developers are familiar.

 The following apps are available out of the box with simple configurations: